Cryptocurrency

 If you are considering purchasing cryptocurrencies

-4. Understand where you will hold your cryptocurrencies.
-Will you leave them on the exchange, or will you hold them in a cold wallet (hardware not connected to the internet)?
+Understand where you will hold your cryptocurrencies.
+Will you leave them on the exchange (in a hot wallet), or will you pull them off and take custody of them yourself (in a cold wallet - on hardware not connected to the internet)?

 Not Your Keys, Not Your Coins

-“Not your keys, not your coins” is a widely used saying in the crypto community.
+“Not your keys, not your coins” or “You don’t hold it, you don’t own it” are widely used sayings in the crypto community.
 This means if you do not hold your own key phrases for your cryptocurrencies, then you do not fully own your cryptocurrencies.
-Cryptocurrencies are often bought from exchanges, and many just hold their cryptos on the exchanges never taking them off to hold for themselves.
-This can leave you vulnerable if the exchange was to get hacked or into financial trouble for any reason.
+Cryptocurrencies are often bought from exchanges, and many leave their cryptos on the exchanges never taking them off to hold/custody for themselves.
+There are many reasons for this, but this can leave you vulnerable if the exchange were to get hacked or into financial trouble for any reason.

-There are a lot of information and videos that can help you decide the best way to custody/hold your own cryptocurrencies, and how to pull them off the exchange onto your own device.
+There are a lot of information and videos out there that can help you decide the best way to hold/custody your cryptocurrencies, and how to pull them off the exchange onto your own device.

 Read below about Cold and Hot Wallets to learn more about how to custody your cryptocurrencies.